Big picture - Why invest in Solo Oil PLC

 Solo Oil PLC Snapshot

-The Company may invest by way of outright acquisition or by the acquisition of assets, including the intellectual property, of a relevant business, partnerships or joint venture arrangements.
-Such investments may result in the Company acquiring the whole or part of a company or project (which in the case of an investment in a company may be private or listed on a stock exchange, and which may be pre-revenue), and such investments may constitute a minority stake in the company or project in question.
-The Company’s investments may take the form of equity, joint venture debt, convertible instruments, licence rights, or other financial instruments as the Directors deem appropriate.
+The Company (Solo) may invest by way of outright acquisition or by the acquisition of assets, including the intellectual property, of a relevant business, partnerships or joint venture arrangements.
+Such investments may result in the Company acquiring the whole or part of a company or project (which in the case of an investment in a company may be private or listed on a stock exchange, and which may be pre-revenue), may constitute a minority stake in the company or project in question and may take the form of equity, joint venture debt, convertible instruments, licence rights, or other financial instruments as the Directors deem appropriate.

 There is no limit on the number of projects into which the Company may invest, nor the proportion of the Company’s gross assets that any investment may represent at any time and the Company will consider possible opportunities anywhere in the world.

-All of the Company’s assets will be held in its own name, or through wholly owned subsidiaries.
+All of the Solo’s assets will be held in its own name, or through wholly owned subsidiaries.

 In February 2014, the Company announced that it had entered into a share acquisition agreement with Horse Hill Development Limited (HHDL), a special purpose company that had acquired the rights to a 65% participating interest and operatorship in licence PEDL137 onshore in the UK Weald Basin.